miya0001/oembed-instagram/readme.txt

 * Responsive!
 * Embed your photo from instagram into WordPress easily.
-* You simply paste URL of your instagram photo.
+* You simply have to paste the URL of your instagram photo.
 * HTML of this plugin is `caption` shortcode.

 = Summary =

-You can embed your photo from instagram simply paste URL like below.
+You can embed your photo from instagram simply by pasting the URL like below.

 * http://instagram.com/p/MtBjw1iIx4/